-For the last several years I have been exploring ways to bring light, form, and color together in a body of work outside the landscape genre.
-All of these images start with a camera.
+Since 2009 I have been exploring ways to bring light, form, color, and texture together in a body of work outside the landscape genre.
+Although it is generally not apparent at first encounter, these images start with a camera.
 All are printed with archival pigment inks on Hahnemuhle Museum Etching paper.
-In almost every case they involve a series of variations on a single graphic element.
+In almost every case they involve a series of variations on a primary graphic element.
 Go to this Journal entry for more background.

 For sizes and prices open this printable PDF file in a new window.